Spin dynamics of moving bodies in rotating black hole spacetimes: Equations of motion for spinning bodies in rotating black hole spacetimes

-respectively.
-The structure of the spacetime depends on the number of real, positive solutions of Eqs. (\ref{stat}) and (\ref{event}).
-For the Kerr spacetime $\mu _{em}=0$, then the location of stationary limit surfaces and event horizons are given by
+The stationary limit surfaces and the event horizon (if they exist) are determined by the solutions of equations $g_{tt}=\Delta -a^{2}\sin ^{2}\theta =0$ and $g^{rr}=\Delta =0$, respectively.
+The structure of the spacetime depends on the number of real, positive solutions of these equations.
+For the Kerr spacetime $\mu _{em}=0$, then there are two stationary limit surfaces and event horizons for $a/\mu <1$.

-respectively.
-For $a/\mu <1$ there are two stationary limit surfaces and event horizons.
 The region which is located outside the outer event horizon but inside the outer stationary limit surface is called ergosphere.
 The spacetime is free from the singularity for $\mu =0$ and $\gamma \geq 3$.
-The first and the second panels of Fig. 3 in Ref. \cite{Toshmatov2017} indicates the region in the parameter space of $a$ and $q=q_{m}/\mu _{em}$ for the Bardeen and the Hayward subcases, respectively, where the above line element squared describes a regular black hole.
+The first and the second panels of Figure 3 in Ref. \cite{Toshmatov2017} indicate the regions in the parameter space of $a$ and $q=q_{m}/\mu _{em}$ for the Bardeen and the Hayward subcases, respectively, where the above line element squared describes a regular black hole.